Appsilon/py_shiny_semantic/README.md

-# Fomantic UI components in Shiny-for-Python
+# Semantic UI in Shiny-for-Python

 [![stability-alpha](https://img.shields.io/badge/stability-alpha-f4d03f.svg)](https://github.com/mkenney/software-guides/blob/master/STABILITY-BADGES.md#alpha)

+_Create rich web applications in PyShiny using styles and components from Semantic UI._

 ## About the project

-This is an early implementation of [Fomantic UI](https://fomantic-ui.com/) in [Shiny-for-Python](https://shiny.rstudio.com/py/).
+This is an early [Shiny-for-Python](https://shiny.rstudio.com/py/) implementation of [the official community fork of Semantic UI](https://fomantic-ui.com/).

 The repository contains a python package `shiny_semantic` and a PyShiny application (found in `app` folder) that serves as a simple demo of the implemented components.